TTLabs/EvaporateJS/README.md

     - AWS SDK for JavaScript: `function (data) { return AWS.util.crypto.sha256(data, 'hex'); }`.
 * **s3FileCacheHoursAgo**: default=null (no cache), whether to use the S3 uploaded cache of parts and files for ease of recovering after client failure or page refresh.
 The value should be a whole number representing the number of hours ago to check for uploaded parts and files.
 The uploaded parts and and file status are retrieved from S3.
-If no cache is set, EvaporateJS will not resume uploads after client or user errors.
+If no cache is set, Evaporate will not resume uploads after client or user errors.
 Refer to the section below for more information on this configuration option.
 * **onlyRetryForSameFileName**: default=false, if the same file is uploaded again, should a retry only be attempted if the file name matches the time that file name was previously uploaded.
 Otherwise the upload is resumed to the